What is the Charities SORP?

 The most striking difference on a SOFA is the analysis of funds.
 There will be multiple columns on the SOFA to report the income and expenditure for endowment funds, restricted funds and unrestricted funds and the total.
 The nature of the fund determines what it was given for and how it can be used.
 Charities must use funds received in accordance with the conditions the funds were given under, so this analysis is key to providing accountability in the financial statements.

 The SOFA does not report a profit or loss, but rather the net income/expenditure for the year and the net movement in funds.
-This is because a charity is not focussed on generating a profit/surplus or loss/deficit.
+This is because a charity is not focused on generating a profit/surplus or loss/deficit.
 The key things to report are the funds in, the funds out and the funds carried forward to spend in future periods.
 There is additional analysis in the notes of the movements of individual funds, whether they are endowments to be held as capital, restricted funds to be spent on particular purposes, designated funds which the trustees have earmarked for specific purposes or the general or “free” reserves.

 What’s different about the statement of financial position?